HDR scholarship rounds are held twice per year

 Some applications for admission can take up to 6 -10 weeks to complete.
 Ensure that you allow sufficient time to process your application for admission before the scholarship round closure date.
 Further information on how to apply for admission can be found on the Bond University Research Degrees webpage How to Apply

-To assist with your application ensure you visit the new Assessment for Scholarship Applications Framework by clicking on the Assessment Criteria button above.
+To assist with your scholarship application ensure you visit the new Assessment for Scholarship Applications Framework by clicking on the Assessment Criteria button above.

 You must apply using the Higher Degree Scholarship Application form.